QuantEcon/lecture-source-py/source/rst/amss3.rst

 :math:`S`.

-**Typo alert:** Please note that there is a sign error in equation (42) of :cite:`BEGS1` -- it should be a minus rather than a plus in the middle
+**Typo alert:** Please note that there is a sign error in equation (42) of :cite:`BEGS1` -- it should be a minus rather than a plus in the middle.

-  * We have made the appropriate correction in the above equation
+  * We have made the appropriate correction in the above equation.

 **Step 2:** Knowing :math:`c_\tau(s), s=1, \ldots, S` for a given :math:`\tau`, we want to compute the random variables